mammadmodi/detective/README.md

 ## How to set up?

+### Docker

+Use `docker run --rm -p 8000:8000 mammadmodi/detective:main` command to create a container in the foreground.Just be aware that the `mammadmodi/detective:main` docker image has been built only for **linux/amd64** Arch so if you use another architecture then try to use one of the following ways.

+### Docker Compose

+Clone the project in your local and run the app easily by `make up` command in your desktop to set up detective application.
+It first builds a docker image in your local and then runs an instance of that in the background using **docker compose**.

+Don't forget to run `make down` when you finished your work with this app.

+### Go Compiler

+[Install Go](https://golang.org/doc/install) in your local and use the bellow command to set up application server:

+`go run ./cmd/server/main.go`

+## How To Use?

-Easily you can use `make up` command to set up detective application.
-First it will build the docker image of application, and then it runs an instance of that in background using docker compose.
-The application will be start on port 8000 by default, and you can use its [Form](http://127.0.0.1:8000/analyze-url.html) to analyze your web pages.
+Anyway, when you set up the application, it will be started on port 8000 by default, and you can use its [Form](http://127.0.0.1:8000/analyze-url.html) to analyze your web pages.